-According to Amy, "you have the best of both worlds in one workout."
-She explains, "cardio workouts burn more calories than a weight-training, but your metabolism is [raised] for longer after weights... and resistance is better for building muscle."
+As Amy Brook Partridge, a trainer at F45 Ealing, says: "You have the best of both worlds in one workout.
+Cardio workouts burn more calories than weight-training, but your metabolism is [raised] for longer after weights... and resistance is better for building muscle."

 If you're ready to get started, we've detailed all the moves you need below and guidance on safely doing them.
 It's worth keeping one of the best water bottles for the gym nearby so that you can stay hydrated during the short breaks.

 The explosive part of this move gets the heart pumping and improves cardiovascular endurance.
 Introducing a single-leg deadlift will promote stability and strengthen and tone your glutes.
 You can also spread the toes of your standing leg and push them into the ground for better balance.

 - Stand tall with your back straight and core engaged.
 Start running on the spot, bringing your knees up to waist level for ten repetitions, and pumping your arms for propulsion.